JPVenson/morestachio/README.md

 You can create a Partial with the `{{#declare NAME}}Partial{{/declare}}` syntax.
 You can navigate up inside this partials.
 Partials can also be nested but are currently restricted to a maximum recursion of 255 depth.
 The programmer has the choice to define a behavior that ether throws an Exception or does nothing and ignores any deeper recusions.

-A Partial must be declared before its usage with `{{#include NAME}}` but you can use a partial to create hirarical templates.
+A Partial must be declared before its usage with `{{#import 'NAME'}}` but you can use a partial to create hirarical templates.

 ###### Infos about new features